winxuser/pokered/README.md

     - The lucky slot machine in the Game Corner doesn't stop when it should if there are two 7s or BARs on the middle or bottom of the wheel
     - The hidden 40-coin stash in the Game Corner only gives half
     - The splash screen adds 2 more stars than it should
+    - The PC screen in the healing machine doesn't flash correctly

 - Upgrades: